Volvo XC90 T8 Twin Engine range, MPG, CO2 & charging

 Volvo XC90 T8 range

-As we’ve already mentioned, the XC90 T8 comes with a 4.5-metre long three-pin cable as standard, while a 4.5-metre Type 2 cable for a faster charger or wallbox is a £50 extra, which jars when you’re paying upwards of £65,000 – especially when it’s needed to make the most of the car's sophisticated powertrain and the efficiency potential.
+As we’ve already mentioned, the XC90 T8 comes with a 4.5-metre long three-pin cable as standard, while a 4.5-metre Type 2 cable for a faster charger or wallbox is a £50 extra.
+A very small cost but one that jars when you’re paying upwards of £65,000 – especially when it’s needed to make the most of the car's sophisticated powertrain and the efficiency potential.

 Recharge times depend on the power supply you’re plugged into.
 A three-pin domestic socket will charge the battery up in six hours.
-This is cut to four hours for a 3.6kW supply, while you’ll only need two and a half when hooked up to a faster 7kW feed.
+This is cut to three hours for a 3.7kW supply, and that's the fastest charge you'll get regardless of how powerful the AC car charger is that you plug into.

 There’s also a driving mode that uses the petrol engine to charge the battery on the move.
 It’s useful if you want to top the battery up to use for all-electric driving when you get to a town, but it does place more strain on the engine, so expect your fuel economy to dip in this mode.
 A battery hold function is also a feature, so you can use the petrol engine to get you down the motorway and save your electric mileage for when you get into the city.

 Every T8 Twin Engine model in Volvo’s line-up gets an eight-year/100,000-mile warranty that covers the battery.
 This means if the battery starts to deteriorate beyond set levels, then you’ll get a new one, free of charge.
 However, we don’t expect this to happen.